CristianLazoQuispe/Pico_y_placa/Readme.md

 # Real Time Road Space Rationing control using Jetson Nano

-# MDP consulting  -INNOVATION DEPARTMENT
+## Acknowledge : MDP consulting S.A.C -INNOVATION DEPARTMENT

 Perú’s government implemented an alternate-day travel restriction based on the license plate last-digit.
 Our solution look to automate this.